The following categories of students are eligible to register for summer sessions:

 Step 4: Submit payment for courses

 Payment for courses is due in full at the time of registration.
-Payments can be made via UR ePay until May 12, 2016 at 5:00 PM.
+See the our calendar for payment deadlines.
+Payments can be made via UR ePay.
 Payments can also be made at the Bursar’s office.
 Many international students find it is easiest to pay via wire transfer.
 Wire transfer instructions are found on Blackboard under the MY ACCOUNTS tab.

 If registering on a paper registration form, you must first pay for the course at the Bursar’s office.
 The Bursar’s office will then stamp your registration form.
 Your form must be stamped before taking it to the College Center for Advising Services, 312 Lattimore Hall to complete your registration.